 What Does the Data Tell Us?

 Practitioners of all types are lacking pain education and pain science training.
-Data about Occupational Therapists point to:
+Data about Occupational Therapists points to:

-- Common myths and misconceptions surrounding people’s pain experiences are carried along during OTs’ formative years (and if not improved, will be translated into practice); and
+- Common myths and misconceptions surrounding people’s pain experiences take root during an OTs’ formative years.
+If not improved, they will be translated into practice.

 - Effective instruction on pain science is required to eradicate these biased perceptions.

-Both surveys showed, interestingly, that up to a third of respondents did not clearly grasped important differences and similarities between acute and chronic pain (e.g. the usefulness of non-drug interventions for treating severe pain, and acute pain as a potential antecedent to chronic pain).
-This is especially worrisome, as chronic pain affects many OT clients, and is prevalent for example in those with cancer.
+Interestingly, both surveys showed that up to a third of respondents did not clearly grasp important differences and similarities between acute and chronic pain (e.g. the usefulness of non-drug interventions for treating severe pain, and acute pain as a potential antecedent to chronic pain).
+This is especially worrisome, as chronic pain affects many OT clients, and is prevalent, for example, in those with cancer.

 Tackling Educational Gaps in Occupational Therapy Schools

-There is a paucity of research that directly examines pain content in OT schools’ curricula; what is taught, how much time is devoted, and whether contents reflect our growing understanding of the multidimensional nature of pain.
-It is unclear for instance if, and to what extent, the IASP Pain Curriculum for Students of Occupational Therapy is incorporated across accredited OT Schools.
-This kind of assessment is an essential starting point to adjust and update pain education standards and help a growing chronic pain population live fuller, satisfying lives.
+There is a paucity of research that directly examines pain education in OT schools’ curricula; what is taught, how much time is devoted, and whether contents reflect our growing understanding of the multidimensional nature of pain.
+For instance, it is unclear if, and to what extent, the IASP Pain Curriculum for Students of Occupational Therapy is incorporated in accredited OT programs.
+This kind of assessment is an essential starting point to adjust and update pain education standards, and to help a growing chronic pain population live fuller, satisfying lives.

-Occupational therapists play an important role as members of a multidisciplinary pain team and work in many aspects of health care and with people trying to live beyond their pain.
-All clinicians that treat pain require not only a contemporary understanding of pain science, but also skills in advanced pain education, coaching, and counseling skills.
+Occupational therapists play an important role as members of a multidisciplinary pain team, applying many aspects of health care in their effort to help people live beyond their pain.
+All clinicians that treat pain require not only a contemporary understanding of pain science, but also skills in advanced pain education, coaching, and counseling.

 Are you an occupational therapist?

-Share your experience about you passion for pain care and how school could have better prepared you.
-Leave a comment below or on the Institute Facebook page.All clinicians that treat pain require not only a contemporary understanding of pain science, but also skills in advanced pain education, coaching, and counseling skills.
+Share your experience in pain care, and feel free to share how your school might have better prepared you to treat patients with pain.
+Leave a comment below or on the Institute’s Facebook page.All clinicians that treat pain require not only a contemporary understanding of pain science, but also skills in advanced pain education, coaching, and counseling skills.
 Click To Tweet

 1- Grol-Prokopczyk, H. (2017).
 Sociodemographic disparities in chronic pain, based on 12-year longitudinal data.
 Pain, 158(2), 313.